Spot Delivery Car Dealer Scam Exposed

 When a Spot Delivery Becomes a Scam

-The Spot Delivery becomes a scam when a dealer tells you that your approved for a car loan at a certain interest rate and term, and they absolutely know upfront there is NO WAY you will qualify for the car loan as written.
-The dealer has you sign all the papers and take delivery of the vehicle, meanwhile knowing they will call you back in the future telling you, "You're financing fell through", and try to force you to put more money down or buy the car for a longer term or higher interest rate.
+A spot delivery becomes a scam when a dealer tells you that your approved for a car loan at a certain interest rate and term, and they absolutely know upfront there is NO WAY you will qualify for the car loan as written.
+The dealer has you sign all the papers and take delivery of the vehicl.
+Meanwhile, knowing they will call you back in the future telling you, "you're financing fell through", and try to force you to put more money down or buy the car for a longer term or higher interest rate.

 How the Spot Delivery Scam works